ankitku3101/ankitku3101/README.md

 ### About Me

-- B.Tech in Computer Science & Engineering, **open to full-time SDE / Full-Stack roles**
+- B.Tech in Computer Science & Engineering
 - Recently completed an SDE internship at **Kim (kim.cc)**, shipping production APIs and revamping core product interfaces.
 - Currently deepening my DSA, system design fundamentals, and exploring AI tooling projects.
 - I like building things end-to-end — from real-time backends to the UI that sits on top of them.